-(f) To ensure buildings address the primary street frontage via entry doors and windows.
+(e) To ensure buildings address the primary street frontage via entry doors and windows.

-Due to the corner nature of the site, the entry door to dwelling 52A is designed to address the secondary frontage while the entry path for 52B is clearly visible from the southern frontage and overlooked by a ground floor study window.
-Notwithstanding this, the southern elevation addresses the southern street frontage through first floor windows and balconies which protrude forward of the ground floor garages as shown in Figures 33 and 34.
+Entry paths for each dwelling are clearly visible from the southern frontage and overlooked by a ground floor study window.
+Furthermore, the southern elevation addresses the southern 'street' frontage through first floor windows and balconies which protrude forward of the ground floor garages as shown in Figures 34.
 These features dominate over the garages and provide an active elevation.

-(g) To ensure that dwellings provide appropriate passive surveillance of public spaces and street frontage.
+(f) To ensure that dwellings provide appropriate passive surveillance of public spaces and street frontage.